Abinayarajendran25/Dowhitle-internship-progress/README.md

 # Learned Today
 - Today, Module 2 – Budget Planning and Spending Analysis was successfully implemented and updated on GitHub.
 This module helps users set monthly budgets, analyze spending patterns, and monitor financial activities effectively through a simple and user-friendly interface.
 - I also watched the video you shared.
+# Day 13 - 25 May 2026
+# Learned Today
+- Today, Module 3 – AI-Based Financial Suggestions and Smart Insights was successfully implemented and updated on GitHub.
+This module uses Artificial Intelligence to analyze user financial data and provide smart suggestions for better expense management and savings planning through an interactive and user-friendly interface.
+- I also watched the video you shared.